moorepants/eme185/content/pages/instructor-guide.rst

 Tasks:

 - [All] Read chapter 10.
-- [Instructor] Develop preliminary budget sheet.
-- [Instructor] Meet with Chair to request additional course funding if needed and space.
-- [Instructor or TA] Practice the microcontroller studio lesson.
+- [All] Practice the microcontroller studio lesson.
-- [Instructor + all TAs] Co-grade a report in person.
+- [All] Co-grade a report in person.
-- [Instructor + all TAs] Grade report 1 by Friday 5pm.
+- [All] Grade report 1 by Friday 5pm.
-- [TA] Invite the sponsors, faculty, and the EFL staff to the design reviews.
+- [Instructor] Develop preliminary budget sheet while grading report 1.
-- [TA] Organize microcontroller studio tutorial kits.
+- [Lead TA] Organize microcontroller studio tutorial kits.

 Week 8
 ^^^^^^

+Studio Announcements:

+- Talk about design reviews.

+Tasks:

 - [All] Review grading rubric for preliminary design reviews.
+- [Instructor] Update the preliminary design review assignment and post to website/canvas.
+- [Instructor] Invite faculty and the student shop staff to the design reviews
+- [Instructor] Meet with MAE Chair to request additional course funding if needed and space.
+- [Lead TA] Invite the sponsors to the design reviews (give 1 week notice).
+  (give 1 week notice).
 - [TA] Setup the design review room(s) with a projector and screen.
-- [All] Attend the preliminary design reviews and grade.
 - [Instructor or TA] Give microcontroller studio tutorial.
-- [All] Participate in Meijo visit activities.

 Week 9
 ^^^^^^

+Studio Announcements:

+- Explain lightning talks.

+Tasks:

+- [Instructor] Send out funding status recommendations to project clients.
 - [Instructor] Announce purchasing tips and technical resources pages.
+- [All] Attend the preliminary design reviews and grade.
+- [TAs] Grade concept selection and product architecture memo.
 - [TA] Create randomized Lightning talk schedule

 Week 10
 ^^^^^^^

-- [All TAs] Grade memo 5
 - [All] Hold (and grade) lightning talks in studio session.
 - [Instructor] Hold industry panel at 185A lecture.